Every time you open a file for editing, a dedicated tab is added to the editor window, next to the active editor tab.

 Right-click a tab and use its context menu.

-Click on the tab label to close the tab or Alt-click it to close all other tabs.
+Alt -click on the tab label to close all other tabs except the pinned ones.

 Configure the behavior of editor tabs